 Each of these problems has different symptoms.
 With MBR and OS file errors, your computer may not boot at all if the primary drive is faulty, or it may present errors.
 In other cases, it will start up, but it might be slow, or you’ll discover that data on a secondary drive mysteriously goes missing.
 In any case, you’re likely to require a recovery or retrieval service such as a deep scan to rebuild missing information.

-Your hard drives are complex devices that include numerous components.
+Your Hard Drive Failure are complex devices that include numerous components.
 If any of these important parts become damaged due to shock or control errors, they may lose the ability to do their jobs.
 To correct mechanical problems, most users have to send their drives off to clean-room facilities so that retrieval experts can open them, temporarily replace their parts and transfer the data they contain to fresh, functional drives.

 Common symptoms of mechanical disk failures include:

 - Drive motors not spinning or having trouble reaching appropriate speeds,

 - Drives making strange buzzing sounds during startup or “tick tack”-like clicking sounds during operation,

 - Disks freezing mid-operation due to bad sectors,